-Not many health plans have made changes to their marketplace offerings for 2020.
+Some health plans have made changes to their marketplace offerings for 2021.
 Please find below the most current information that is available.
-We will update all insurance information for 2020 as soon as that information is available along with NorthShore’s participation.

 - Blue Precision HMO - NorthShore will participate for 2021 (verify PCP participation)

-- Blue Choice - NorthShore DOES NOT participate
+- Blue Choice Preferred - NorthShore DOES NOT participate

 - Cigna Connect - NorthShore DOES NOT participate